 Redshark's only 10 months old, and our readership is growing all the time.
 So if you're a new arrival here you'll have missed some great articles from earlier in the year

+(This is a second chance to see this lovely retro look at DaVinci.)
 I'm no fashion guru, but I do remember that in 1987 women wore shoulder pads the size of a small country and men rolled up their jacket sleeves as if it was almost an anatomical necessity.
 And I spent hours trying to recreate Jan Hammer's synthesised guitar sound from the Miami Vice theme on my Korg keyboard.